 Your supervisor/s should be your first port of call for research advice and support.
 They provide project guidance, work with you to set goals and monitor progress, and oversee all stages of your research degree.

 Your faculty or research centre provides academic and administrative support for your research project.
-This includes researcher development opportunities, student engagement activities, and candidate management procedures, including assessments.
-Your main contact in the faculty will be the responsible academic officer (RAO).
+This includes researcher development opportunities, student engagement activities, and candidature management procedures, including assessments.
+Your main contact in the faculty will be the Responsible Academic Officer (RAO).

 Access Faculty research contacts.

 The Graduate Research School is the central support unit for graduate research at UTS.

 - plays an administrative role during the application and admission stage of your degree

 - provides skills development opportunities during each stage of your degree